-I have a one of a kind VHS tape, cassette, or record that I want to convert to CD and DVD.
-I can't take any chances they might be lost or damaged, can I trust you?
+I have a one of a kind VHS tape, cassette, or record that I want to convert to digital files.
+I can't take any chances they might be lost or damaged

 How about professional video formats like Betacam, Umatic ¾, and DV-CAM, can you transfer those to DVD?